 On my first trip overseas with the Navigators, I went to what was then Yugoslavia (this was nearly 40 years ago).
 This was a closed country.
-The government didn't allow missionaries to be there, so the missionaries who lived there were at risk of being discovered and kicked out or worse.
-They never knew when someone they were sharing with might be faking it and really be an informer.
+The government didn't allow missionaries to be there, so the missionaries who lived there were at risk of being discovered and kicked out (or worse!) every time they tried to connect with someone new.
+They never knew when someone might be an informer.

-So the Navigators asked for a team of college students to come and run an English camp where we talked about spiritual things with the Yugoslavians who attended to find out who really was searching.
+So the Navigators asked for a team of college students to come and run an English camp where we discussed spiritual things with the Yugoslavians who attended to find out who really was searching.
 If we were exposed, it was no big deal - we'd get thrown out of the country, whereas, for a missionary who has taken years to learn the language and has paid dearly to move his whole family, there were far more serious consequences if exposed.
 So we went to serve as a "front line."

 You'd think I was being available by going.
+I had to raise support, give up weeks from my summer and step into the unknown, to share Jesus and risk being thrown out of the country.
 But once there, the leader of the English camp asked if anyone could play the guitar.
 They wanted someone to sing popular songs (we're talking the Beatles here!) because the Yugoslavians loved those songs and they provided great springboards for spiritual discussions.

-I had played the guitar for years, but I was totally self-taught and not very good.
+I had played the guitar for years, but I was self-taught and not very good.
 I played for myself, for fun.
 But to get up in front of a room of people and sing and play pop songs?
 No way!
 So I sat there and didn't say a word.
 No one else knew I played and I certainly wasn't about to tell anyone.

 The next morning, they asked again, "Are you sure no one plays guitar?
 We really need someone.
 You don't have to play well.
 The Yugoslavians won't care.
 They're just here to have fun and learn English."
-God started working in my heart, convicting me that my pride and fear of what others would think were keeping me silent and making me unavailable when He just wanted me to "make a joyful noise."
+God began working in my heart, convicting me that my pride and fear of what others would think were keeping me silent and making me unavailable when He just wanted me to "make a joyful noise."
 So, I volunteered.